-The National Advisory Committee (NAC) is a group of highly-regarded experts and leaders who offer vision and guidance to the Policies for Action program and the Robert Wood Johnson Foundation to achieve our mission to fund research identifying policies, laws, and other regulatory tools in the public and private sectors that can support RWJF’s mission to build a Culture of Health.
-The NAC is chaired by Diane Whitmore Schanzenbach.
+The National Advisory Committee is a group of highly-regarded experts and leaders who offer vision and guidance to the Policies for Action program and the Robert Wood Johnson Foundation to help achieve our mission to build the evidence base around policies, laws, and other regulatory tools in the public and private sectors that can support a Culture of Health.
+The National Advisory Committee is chaired by Diane Whitmore Schanzenbach.

 Team - National Advisory Committee